San Jose Sharks: Resurgence and arrival of Joe Thornton (2003–2008)

-The Sharks rode on a very hot streak in the month of March.
-They were aided by the trade-deadline acquisition of Brian Campbell, for whom they gave up Steve Bernier.
-Going the entire month without a regulation loss, the Sharks captured their third Pacific Division title with a franchise-record 108 points.
-San Jose started the 2008 playoffs beating the Calgary Flames four games to three in San Jose's first-ever Game 7 on home ice.
-San Jose eventually lost to the Dallas Stars in the Western Conference Semi-finals.
-Game 6 required four overtime periods, and was the longest game in the team's history.
-This was the Sharks' third playoff loss to Dallas.
+In the 2007–08 season, the Sharks picked up Brian Campbell at the trade deadline, giving up Steve Bernier.
+The Sharks captured their third Pacific Division title with a franchise-record 108 points.
+San Jose started the 2008 playoffs beating the Calgary Flames four games to three.
+San Jose eventually lost to the Dallas Stars in the conference semifinals.
+Game six required four overtime periods, and was the longest game in the team's history.
+Following the playoff loss, the Sharks fired Ron Wilson as head coach.